The Fibonacci Spiral

 The golden spiral is defined on the entire numeric axis using a single exponential function.
 This function is equally simple to set using both a mathematical expression and a graphical model.
 We are talking about a logarithmic spiral, the radix of which is for every half revolution , increases by the value .
 Here – the number that is the inverse of the golden ratio .

 We will have to complicate the usual logarithmic spiral equation. .
 The point is that the convergence point The Fibonacci spiral is not located at the origin and depends on the size of the rectangle in which the Fibonacci spiral is inscribed.
-To match both spirals, you also need to enter a non-zero angle of initial rotation into the golden spiral equation. .
+To match both spirals, you also need to enter a non-zero initial rotation angle into the golden spiral equation. .

 For the derivation of the formula of the golden spiral, which maximally coincides with the Fibonacci spiral, it is better to refer to the publication [1].
 Here we will only give the final formula of the golden spiral in polar coordinates.: